inginheiiro/TechCh/backend/README.md

-# Kao Simple API with Docker running Postgres and uploading a huge CSV's
+# Kao Simple API with Docker running Postgres and uploading a "huge" CSV's

 ### Node 13.2.0 + NPM 6.13.1 + YARN 1.22.0

-## SETUP Environment
+### Install/SETUP Environment

+yarn

->You need to download the datasets to feed to the DB you can execute:
+>You need to download the datasets to feed the DB you can execute:
 >>node downloadData.js
 ---
->You need docker and docker-compose to feed the datasets to the DB
+>You need docker and docker-compose to setup/feed the datasets to the DB
 >>docker-compose -f docker-compose.yml up -d

-### Problems

-Lack of advanced PG knowhow ...
-Advanced SQL quering ...

-## Project

-### Install
-yarn

 ### Run
 node app.js